What Is Skilled Nursing Care?

 When most people think of the term “skilled nursing,” they usually have conflicting ideas of what it entails.
 When considering options for care, skilled care may be recommended and not all providers or communities are able to offer this level of care.

-Skilled nursing services involve a high level of medical care that is provided by or under the supervision of a licensed health professional, such as registered nurses, occupational, physical and speech therapists.
-Usually, this type of care is offered in skilled nursing facilities, rehabs, or long term care facilities with at least one physician that oversees patients’ care.
+Skilled nursing refers to medical care that is provided by or under the supervision of a licensed health professional, such as registered nurses, occupational, physical and speech therapists.
+Usually, skilled health care is offered in skilled nursing facilities, rehabs, long term care facilities or the home with at least one physician that oversees patients’ care.

 Skilled nursing facilities must meet specific criteria while being periodically inspected for high-quality standards.